willferreira/mscproject/README.md

     3. cd munkres-1.0.7
     4. issuing the command: **python setup.py install**, at the prompt

 You should now have all you need to run the code.
-Now, cd into the bin/ directory in the project.
-From here you can run the following:
+The relevant scripts are in the project bin/ directory.
+From there you can run the following:

 **python run_train_test.py**